cakephp/docs/en/migrations.rst

 Adding a column as index to a table
 -----------------------------------

-It is also possible to add indexes to columns
+It is also possible to add indexes to columns:

 .. code-block:: bash